 Julie Ouellette has been in Healthcare for almost her entire career.
 She started in 1988 in a Pharmaceutical Sales position.
 She was the Number 1 sales person in the entire nation for two years out of an 11-year career.

 Julie has been a Board Member at the “Friends of the Milwaukie Center” for several years.
-She is a member of Senior Resource Alliance NW and the Oregon Senior Referral Agency Association.
+She is a member of the Oregon Senior Referral Agency Association.
 It is Julie’s goal to help seniors and their families find settings to meet their physical and psycho-social needs while finding comfort and security.

 What started out as helping my own mom through the last stages of her life turned into a passion for helping seniors and their families.
 I have had the privilege of working in independent living, assisted living, and memory care communities as the Director of Marketing.
 With over six years of experience in the senior housing industry my goal is to provide a comprehensive personal service for families.
 Having a caring consultant come alongside you during this transition time to find appropriate living arrangements can relieve some of the stress families feel.
 I will take into consideration a person’s physical, emotional and geographic needs during the research process.